Black and red tattoo inks usually fade very well with laser treatment.

 Treatments are spaced at least 8 weeks apart, to allow the body to absorb the treated pigment.
 Multiple treatments are always needed to fade professional tattoos as much as possible.

-Multi-coloured tattoo removal laser treatment sessions are from £86 per session.
+Multi-coloured tattoo removal laser treatment sessions start from £65 per session.

 Your skin will need to be looked after carefully for one or two weeks after each appointment.
 You may also need to wear a high factor sunblock for the whole course of the treatment.